vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 ```

 ## Git Properties
 Actuator automatically detects `git.properties` file, which contains useful information about your git repository.
-To generate, you'll just need to add a specific plugin to your build config.
+To generate, you'll need to add a specific plugin to your build config.

 In Maven `pom.xml`:
 ```xml